Logging Important RS232 Data

 - Can record and playback up to two independent channels simultaneously.

-- GPS NMEA sentence filtering and sub sampling options for each channel.
+- GNSS NMEA sentence filtering and sub sampling options for each channel.

 - Powerful time stamping options, even for full eight bit binary data.